What is Interjection in English Grammar?

 How to use Punctuation Marks for the specific Interjections?

-As we discussed earlier that the punctuation marks are used along with Interjections.
+As we discussed earlier punctuation marks are used along with Interjections.
 Choosing the right (suitable) Punctuation marks depends on the factors of the emotions.

 1. If the Interjection is a mild expression, then you can use either a comma or a period.

-2. Otherwise, if itis having strong expressions, then it is recommended to use an exclamation mark.
+2. Otherwise, if it has strong expressions, then it is recommended to use an exclamation mark.

 Example Statements: